krisstallenberg/cub3d/README.md

 ## Introduction
-Cub3d is a C program which uses .cub files to generate raycasted mazes, similar to those found in the 1992 game Wolfenstein 3D.
-The input files look as follows:
+Cub3d is a C program which generates raycasted 3D looking worlds, similar to those found in the 1992 game Wolfenstein 3D.

+## Parameters
+The worlds are created using .cub files which specify the map of the maze as well as the wall and sprite textures, floor and ceiling colors and resolution.
+A sample .cub file is displayed below:
 ```
 R 1920 1080
 NO ./path_to_the_north_texture